 Psychiatrist Arthur Barsky has claimed that it is our beliefs, and only our beliefs, that make a medication work or fail [Robbins A. Unlimited power: The new science of personal excellence.
 UK: Simon and Schuster; 1986.].

 But we’re not here to talk medicine.
-Indeed, the medical field is just one area in which beliefs affect life.
+Indeed, the medical field is just one area in which beliefs have an influence on us.

-Because in truth, beliefs affect life in every way.
-Hence why everyone from professional athletes to actors to business executives all work on their self belief—because they know that their beliefs affect life for them in every way imaginable.
+Because in truth, beliefs influence us in every way.
+Hence why everyone from professional athletes to actors to business executives all work on their self belief—because they know that their influence their existence.

 I was struck recently by how much of an affect belief has on life when I read Absolute Truth by Joab Russo.
-It’s a book all about how beliefs affect life by changing our perception of reality.
+It’s a book all about how belief sinfluence our perception.

 If you’re looking for a book that will open your eyes to the power of consciousness, belief and perception, you might like to try Joab Russo’s , which is available on Lulu, Amazon and other book stores.